Harry Potter Felt Bookmark with a FREE Pattern Sheet

 STEP ONE

-To begin the Harry Potter felt bookmark, download patterns (BELOW ⇓), print them, and then cut them out with scissors.
+To begin the Harry Potter felt bookmark, download the Harry Potter Bookmark patterns from the bottom of this post ⇓, print them, and then cut them out with scissors.
 Trace patterns on the Cream, Gold, Ruby, and Walnut Kunin Classic Felt with the MONO Twin Permanent Marker according to the directions included on the pattern sheet.
 I love drawing and tracing with the MONO Twin Permanent Marker from Tombow because it has a large bullet tip and a small extra fine tip.

 STEP TWO